About me

 Computational Chemistry | Biophysics | Machine Learning Potentials

-As a graduate student pursuing a Ph.D. in the Department of Chemistry and Biochemistry at the University of Texas at Arlington, I am actively engaged in computational chemistry research under the mentorship of Dr. Kwangho Nam.
-My work focuses on developing and applying multiscale quantum mechanical/molecular mechanical (QM/MM) methodologies to investigate the thermodynamics and kinetics of chemical catalysis within enzyme environments.
-Alongside traditional sampling approaches, I’m exploring the integration of machine learning techniques to improve the efficiency of analyzing complex chemical systems.
+I am a recent Ph.D. graduate from the University of Texas at Arlington interested in molecular simulations of protein systems.
+I develop and apply multiscale quantum mechanical/molecular mechanical (QM/MM) methodologies to investigate the thermodynamics and kinetics of chemical catalysis within enzyme environments.
+Alongside traditional sampling approaches, I’m exploring the integration of machine learning techniques to improve the efficiency of analyzing such complex chemical systems in terms of simulation speed and accuracy.

 Education